lennyleadership/spiritual_notes/content.en/docs/32_tabernacles/02_zac_poonen_tabernacle.md

 To go outside the camp means to be rejected by the world.
 If Jesus was misunderstood and called the prince of devils by people in His day, we the members of His family will be called by even worse names (See Matt.10:24).
 The reason why most Christians are popular with the world (unlike Jesus) is because they seek to please men and are diplomatic and compromising.
 It was not the worldly Romans or Greeks who opposed Jesus but religious Jews.
 The Jews hated Jesus because He stood for God's truth without compromise.
 Opposition for Christians today too will come primarily from religious people - religious Christians and other religious people.

 # The Bronze Altar of Sacrifice
-Zac Poonen and Ian Robson in front of 16 DaCosta Square

 The first item in the outer court of the tabernacle was the altar of sacrifice, which was a hollow bronze enclosure placed on the ground.
 The sacrifices had to be placed on the ground inside the altar, for God had said that His altar was always to be one of earth (created by God and not constructed by any man - symbolizing Calvary's cross, an altar made by God Himself - Exod.20:24,25).